privacybydesign/irma-watchdogd/README.md

  * Whether the online SchemeManager files are accessable and  properly signed.
  * Whether the publickeys of the issuers will expire soon.
+ * Whether the TLS certificates of the webservers are (or soon will) expired

 Installation
 ------------